-Google’s Pixel 3 and Pixel 3 XL are two of the best phones from 2018 and there are some great reasons to buy one right now.
-That said, there are also some reasons why you might want to put your wallet away and wait.
+Google’s Pixel 3 and Pixel 3 XL are still two of the best phones on the market and there are some great reasons to buy one right now.
+That said, there are also some reasons why you might want to put your wallet away and wait or go with something else.

 If you’re hunting for your next smartphone Google’s Pixel 3 and Pixel 3 XL should be near the top of your list.
-The company’s flagships come with a ton of interesting upgrades and they’re worth a look if you’re thinking about going with an Android phone over Apple’s iPhone.
+The company’s flagships come with a ton of interesting upgrades and they’re worth a look if you’re thinking about going with an Android phone over Apple’s iPhone line.

-The two Pixel 3 models are available at Google, Verizon and select retailers and the companies are selling three different colors (White, Pink, Black) in two different storage sizes (64GB and 128GB).
+The two Pixel 3 models are available at Google, Verizon, and various retailers and the companies are selling three different colors (White, Pink, Black) in two different storage sizes (64GB and 128GB).

 The smaller 5.5-inch Pixel 3 starts at $799 while the larger 6.3-inch Pixel 3 XL starts at $899.
-There are already ways to save on a Pixel 3 or Pixel 3 XL, but the best deals will likely arrive later this year.
+There are ways to save on a Pixel 3 or Pixel 3 XL, but the best deals will likely arrive later this year after the Pixel 4 launches.

-While the Pixel 3 and Pixel 3 XL look good on paper, spending $800 (or more) on a product you haven’t held in your hands is a tall order.
+While the Pixel 3 and Pixel 3 XL look good on paper, spending $800 (or more) on a product you haven’t researched or held in your hands is a tall order.

 In this guide we’ll help you decide if buying a Pixel 3 or Pixel 3 XL in 2019 is the right decision for you and your budget.
 Keep these reasons in mind as you try and decide what to do with your money.